C API Programming

 GEOSWKTWriter* writer = GEOSWKTWriter_create();

-/* Trim trailing zeros off output */
+/* Trim trailing zeros off output; only needed before GEOS 3.12 */

 GEOSWKTWriter_setTrim(writer, 1);